Last Updated on

-Dhermi is another popular place for holidaymakers coming to Albania.
-It’s beautiful beaches, luxurious resorts, and great places to visit nearby.
-It’s a firm favourite for a lot of people!
+Dhermi is another popular place for holidaymakers coming to south Albania.
+It’s beautiful beaches, luxurious resorts, and great places to visit nearby make it a favourite part of many people’s Albania itinerary!

 Apart from checking out Dhermi and relaxing near the seaside, you can also visit the nearby village of Vuno.
 This picturesque small village sits on the hillside and has an amazing view of the Albanian Riviera.